 It is the first 1525 meeting of the academic year, and The Studio at NC is much fuller than it has been since spring.
 Many familiar members are now back from their holidays and sit alongside several new people.
 As is often the case, the meeting begins with a round of introductions.
-Ellie then turns to Callum, who has recently returned to university in government in Hong Kong and a growing movement of pro-democracy protestors.
+Ellie then turns to Callum, who has recently returned to university in Nottingham after spending the summer break at home with his family in Country X.

+During his visit home, Callum witnessed the unfolding political conflict between the government in Country X and a growing movement of pro-democracy protestors.
 He was deeply affected by the events he witnessed and felt compelled to document them by gathering a collection of political artefacts to bring back to the UK.
 Making and exporting the collection was a risky act.
 Callum hid the objects in the lining of his suitcase, fearing that if they were found, they would be confiscated at the border, and he would be harshly punished.
+The items in the collection are diverse, including books, stickers, t-shirts, hand-made posters, and pieces of political art.
+With encouragement from Ellie, Callum has decided to share the artefacts with the collective members in tonight's meeting.